firebase/functions-samples/user-data-cleanup/doc/design.md

 them.
 This is a good way to get accurate information so we allow developers to write local configurations describing user data storing patterns.
-The problem is this approach adds additional burden to the developers and may scary them away from using the feature.
+The problem is this approach adds additional burden to the developers and may scare them away from using the feature.

 The better alternative is to provide a service which automatically extracts user data storing pattern and asks the developer to verify.